heckking/tether-script-BP/README.txt

 Then it installs necessery libraries or the latest version of Python3

-If its not possible to install the libraries install them manually.
+If its not possible to install the libraries install them manually. to delete the virtual enviroment use command source "rm -rf python_env"

 # main.py